niklasbaier/tinyML/README.md

 ## Description

 This is a work-in-progress package that implements classical ML algorithms from scratch in pure Python.
+Correctness of implementation is ensured via unit & integration tests against respective implementations of the `scikit-learn` package.

 ## Badges